Coltonton/eon-custom-themes/README.md

 | cgw1968-Bat           | No            | Yes                | Color           | OP Spinner                       | Colton             |
 | Khonsu-LemmonCurd     | Yes           | No                 | White           | OP Spinner                       | Colton             |
 | ShaneSmiskol-Toyota   | Yes           | Yes                | White & Color   | OP Spinner                       | Colton             |
+(Check out forks of this project for potentially more)

 ## Contribute Your Work!: